 Architect-Research Assistant.
 She is a faculty member at KTU, where she received her bachelor's and master's degrees.
-She completed her master dissertation titled "Metalepsis As a Tool of Level Changing in Intersection of Architecture and Narrative: A Read Attempt For The Book Mekân Feşmekân" in 2023.
-Her major research interests include narrative, architectural theory, philosophy and re-reading.
+She completed her master dissertation titled "Metalepsis as a tool of level changing in intersection of architecture and narrative: A read attempt for the book Mekân Feşmekân" in 2023.
+Her major research interests include narrative architecture, architectural theory and re-reading.

-Architect-Academician.
+Architect-Professor.
 She is a faculty member at KTU, where she received her bachelor's, master's and doctorate degrees.
 She completed her doctoral dissertation titled "Rhetorical Construction of Architectural Thought: Usûl-i Mimâri-i Osmânî" in 2014.
-She teaches design, criticism and theory as well as architectural project studio.
+She teaches design, criticism and theory as well as architectural design studio.
 Her articles and papers on rhetoric, rereading, discourse, deconstruction and architectural education have been published in various books and journals.